This bill relates to garnishments.

 A garnishee will not be required to adjudicate competing claims of ownership to property or funds; determine the legal sufficiency or validity of the underlying judgment; or investigate facts outside the information contained in the writ or the garnishee's business records.

-A garnishee shall be liable for damages arising from a garnishment only if the garnishee fails to follow the clear and express terms of the writ of order; such failure constitutes gross negligence or willful misconduct; or actual damages are proven.
+A garnishee will be liable for damages arising from a garnishment only if the garnishee fails to follow the clear and express terms of the writ of order; such failure constitutes gross negligence or willful misconduct; and actual damages are proven.

 Statutes affected: